Install and Configure ClamAV in Linux – Best Steps

 In this part, we want to show you how to install ClamAV on RPM packages for Centos, RedHat, AlmaLinux, etc., and DEB packages for Debian, Ubuntu, etc.

-To install ClamAV on these servers follow the instructions below.
+To Install and Configure ClamAV in Linux follow the instructions below.

 Note: We run commands as the root user.
 If you log in to your server as a non-root user be sure that you have sudo privileges.